woodstock13/NoLifeAgenda/README.md

 # NoLifeAgenda
-Android studio agenda project for handle your gaming life
+Android studio agenda project to handle your gaming life